 - Increased institutional participation — there are already some hedge funds publicly taking large positions in Bitcoin, and we’ve also had a massive uptick in enquiries from everything from hedge funds to private wealth managers and other financial institutions.
 The ‘serious’ money hasn’t even began to start playing in this space, and it is poised to happen.
 Can you imagine what would happen if just one sovereign wealth fund had to take even just a small position in Bitcoin?

 - Banks getting over the blockchain — a year ago we first published our views on why most ‘blockchain’ applications are bound to fail, and we are now seeing more evidence of reputable institutions and advisors starting to realise the same.
 Once the blockchain hype is over attention will shift elsewhere, most likely back to decentralised cryptocurrency and public blockchains, in particular Bitcoin

 - Network scaling issues addressed — while this is a long journey that will not get fixed (or at least please everyone) overnight, significant progress has been made with initiatives like Segregated Witness and Lightning Network.
 We believe that over time this situation will be resolved optimally

-- Truly anonymous digital currencies launching — surprisingly, one of Bitcoin’s main issues is still the incorrect perception that it is fully anonymous and predominantly used by criminals.
-With a number of new, truly anonymous digital currencies like Zcash launching, regulatory and media attention will shift to these as the ‘bad guys’ and Bitcoin will be seen as relatively much safer
+- Truly anonymous cryptocurrencies launching — surprisingly, one of Bitcoin’s main issues is still the incorrect perception that it is fully anonymous and predominantly used by criminals.
+With a number of new, truly anonymous cryptocurrencies like Zcash launching, regulatory and media attention will shift to these as the ‘bad guys’ and Bitcoin will be seen as relatively much safer

 - Further softening of global financial markets — it appears that the world economy is continuing to deteriorate, with many influential people openly starting to challenge everything from traditional economics to the role of central banks and the nature of money itself.
 As this accelerates we will see more interest in alternatives like Bitcoin.